mriise/smol-base-x/README.md

-### A no_std centric implementation of base-x
+## A no_std centric implementation of base-x

+TODO: Determine what the Array API should look like

-This requires a nightly compiler to work.
+This requires a nightly compiler to use the array API.

 Features used:
 * const_fn_floating_point_arithmetic